By Sanwar Ali

 Green Party Co-Leader had the following to say about the Home Office

 Jonathan Bartley wants to see the Home office scrapped.
-He said that the department was "pernicious" in its treatment of people and wanted instead to set up the Ministry for Sanctuary.
+He said that the department was "pernicious" in its treatment of people and wanted instead to set up two new Ministries to replace the Home Office.

 In a speech to his party conference, he warned of a "new authoritarianism" in Britain and said he was "ashamed of what our country has become".